ryenut/odin-landing-page/README.md

 # odin-landing-page
-This website is made from scratch
+This website was made to test my html and css coding skills.